QuantRails/OptionsTradingJournal/README.md

 ---

-**Note**: This is a professional trading journal application.
+**Note**: This is a project trading journal application.
 Always consult with a qualified tax professional for advice on Mark-to-Market trader status and tax implications.